zhuxy-USTC/zhuxy-USTC.github.io/_pages/about.md

 Before that, I obtained my bachelor’s degree in Computer Science from Northwest A&F University in 2023.
 During my undergraduate studies, I joined the Parallel and Visual Processing Laboratory led by <a href="https://cie.nwsuaf.edu.cn/szdw/js/2014110093/index.htm">Professor Bin Liu</a>.
 <br>

+I have published as the <strong>first author</strong> in Performance Evaluation (Elsevier) and IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB).
 My research interests lie at the intersection of <strong>high-performance computing</strong>, <strong>machine learning systems</strong>, and <strong>distributed training</strong>.
 Specifically, I focus on:

 <ul>